LinkedIn users ditch polite networking for real talk on U.S. race and inequity

-NEW YORK, June 30 (Reuters) - “This is white supremacy.
-This is institutionalized racism,” Aaisha Joseph, an executive assistant in New York City, posted on Microsoft Corp’s LinkedIn in early June, calling out the Black leadership vacuum at tech giants.
+NEW YORK (Reuters) - “This is white supremacy.
+This is institutionalized racism,” Aaisha Joseph, an executive assistant in New York City, posted on Microsoft Corp’s (MSFT.O) LinkedIn in early June, calling out the Black leadership vacuum at tech giants.

 In another post on LinkedIn, Ian Davis, a Black advertising executive, called out his former bosses at a global advertising agency, for telling him he had an “attitude problem” after speaking out.